 The Ides of March

-If you’ve just come out of watching the US election and you’re thinking ‘WTF’ then you’d be forgiven… it’s confusing and convoluted compared to Australian politics.
+If you’ve just come out of watching a news report about the US election and US politics and you’re thinking ‘WTF’ then you’d be forgiven… it’s confusing and convoluted compared to Australian politics.
 The Ides of March details just this, with factional Democrats feuding and backstabbing, and let’s not even mention those other guys – the Republicans.
 If you know a bit about the Roman ‘Ides of March’ you’ll know that it’s the story of the assassination of Julius Caesar, and the modern-day film starring George Clooney and Ryan Gosling is an allegory to the Roman original.

 Clooney plays Mike Morris, a Democrat running for president, while Gosling stars as Stephen Meyers, the junior campaign manager.
 There’s a sexual scandal, a suicide and a whole lot of political talk, but it’s every bit as thrilling as any old murder mystery.
 Paul Giamatti is perhaps the most compelling actor featured, who plays Tom Duffy – the opposing campaign manager in the Democratic Primary election.
 This is a film that proves that politics is a dirty sport, and it’s not just the other party you have to watch out for.
 Often, friendly fire is what kills an entire campaign, and the Ides of March is a slow-burning film that’s dialog-rich and one that will have you thinking about it for days afterward.